According to the 2020 Cyber-security Report by ISACA, 46% of enterprises experienced more attacks this year than the prior year.

 Ensure SSL Certificate Installed & HTTPs Option is Enforced

-HTTPs makes your site more secure for your users.
+HTTPs make your site more secure for your users.
 More specifically, it’s safer when a user is giving you any sort of information.
-Most payment services, such as Authorize.net, PayPal IPN etc. require an SSL to receive payments, to process the payment on your website.
+Most payment services, such as Authorize.net, PayPal IPN, etc. require an SSL to receive payments, to process the payment on your website.

 HTTPs can provide multiple layers of protection.

-Benefits of having an HTTPs website provides you with many facilities like:
+The benefits of having an HTTPs website provide you with many facilities like:

 - Data integrity